progit/progit/en/06-git-tools/01-chapter6.markdown

 	    Merge commit 'phedders/rdocs'

 It’s important to note that the reflog information is strictly local — it’s a log of what you’ve done in your repository.
-The references won’t be the same on someone else’s copy of the repository; and right after you initially clone a repository, you'll have an empty reflog, as no activity has occurred yet in your repository.
+The references won’t be the same on someone else’s copy of the repository; and right after you initially clone a repository, you’ll have an empty reflog, as no activity has occurred yet in your repository.
 Running `git show HEAD@{2.months.ago}` will work only if you cloned the project at least two months ago — if you cloned it five minutes ago, you’ll get no results.

 ### Ancestry References ###